Septias/reddit-wallpapers/README.md

 # Reddit Wallpapers

 Application to set wallpapers from reddit as desktop-background.
-Just bookmark your favorite wallpapers from r/wallpapers and they will show up ready to be selected!
+Just bookmark your favourite wallpapers from r/wallpapers and they will show up ready to be selected!

 ## Usage
 Build the project yourself with vue & rust or just download one the prebuild [releases](https://github.com/Septias/reddit-wallpapers/releases).